aiven/devportal/docs/products/flink/howto/restart-strategy-jar-applications.rst

 Restart strategy in JAR applications
 ======================================

-A restart strategy is a set of rules that Apache Flink® adheres to when dealing with application failures.
-These strategies enable the automatic restart of a failed job under specific conditions and parameters, which is crucial for high availability and fault tolerance in distributed and scalable systems.
+A restart strategy is a set of rules that Apache Flink® adheres to when dealing with Flink job failures.
+These strategies enable the automatic restart of a failed Flink job under specific conditions and parameters, which is crucial for high availability and fault tolerance in distributed and scalable systems.

 Default restart strategy for JAR applications
 -----------------------------------------------

 Aiven for Apache Flink® includes a default restart strategy for JAR applications.
 This strategy uses the **exponential-delay** technique, incrementally increasing the delay time between restarts up to a specified maximum.
 Once this maximum delay is reached, it remains constant for any subsequent restarts.
-The default strategy is fully integrated into the Aiven for Apache Flink cluster configuration and automatically applies to all JAR applica
+The default strategy is fully integrated into the Aiven for Apache Flink cluster configuration and automatically applies to all JAR applications.

 View the default strategy
 ````````````````````````````````````````````